Chart Color Schemes

 Kariong's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Kariong residents have relatively positive health outcomes.
+Health data shows that Kariong residents have relatively positive health outcomes.

-The prevalence of common conditions is low compared to the general population but higher than the national average among older and at-risk groups.
-Approximately 55% (~3,567 people) of the total population has private health cover.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 9.3 and 8.9% of residents respectively.
-About 69.2% of residents report having no medical ailments, compared to 64.8% across Greater Sydney.
+The prevalence of common health conditions among them is quite low compared to the general population, but higher than the national average for older and at-risk cohorts.
+Approximately 55% (~3,567 people) of the total population has private health cover, which is very high.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 9.3% and 8.9% of residents respectively.
+About 69.2% of residents declare themselves completely clear of medical ailments, compared to 64.8% across Greater Sydney.
 The area has 12.7% (826 people) of residents aged 65 and over, which is lower than the 24.5% in Greater Sydney.
-Health outcomes among seniors require more attention than those for the broader population.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health